surma/surma.dev/content/things/ditherpunk.md

 );
 ```

 One thing to note is that the Bayer matrices as defined above will render an image lighter than it originally was.
+For example at level 0, a $2\times2$ matrix, one out of four pixels would render white (averaging $25\%$ brightness) for any input value between $\frac{1}{255} = 0.4\%$ brightness and $\frac{63}{255} = 24.7\%$ brightness.

  The lower the Bayer level used, the higher the error is.

 <figure>
   <img loading="lazy" width="400" height="267" src="./bayerbias.png" class="pixelated demoimage">
   <figcaption>Bayer Dithering Level 0.</figcaption>
 </figure>

-For example at level 0, one out of four pixels would render white for any brightness value > 1/255 = 0.004.
  In our dark test image, the sky is not pure black and is dithered in a very unpleasing and distorting way using Bayer Level 0.
 Alternatively, we can flip the bias and make images render _darker_ by inverting the way we use the Bayer matrix:

 ```js
 const bayer = generateBayerLevel(level);